bzrudski/vectorose/docs/users_guide/plot_types.md

 approximate a sphere using rectangular patches of **near-equal area**.
 {cite:t}`beckersGeneralRuleDisk2012` first
 divided the sphere into a series of rings using *almucantars* based on a constant angle of inclination.
-Each ring is then subdivided int rectangular patches based on a consistent azimuthal angle specific to that ring.
+Each ring is then subdivided into rectangular patches based on a consistent azimuthal angle specific to that ring.
 This pattern achieves near-equal area patch sizing across the entire sphere.
 Instead of a triangular fan, the sphere pole is filled with a